simplecloudapp/droplet-api/README.md

-# template-gradle
+# droplet-api
-The default simplecloud gradle setup.
+API classes used commonly in simplecloud droplets/services